-Increase Collections for Your Chiropractic Practice
+Increase Collections In Your Chiropractic Office

 Use Payor Allowed Amounts to Increase Collections

 Increase collections from insurance companies by viewing this free 30 minute webinar.
 See how to use Payor Allowed Amounts to check if you have been paid on-time and in full for your services by the insurance companies.
 This built-in feature of our Genesis Chiropractic Software shows what you’re supposed to be paid for various CPT codes that you bill out.
 Use this to actually see what you were paid and then you can see if it’s an underpayment or not.
 Insurance companies are known to underpay by “mistake” as they try to keep money that should be paid to your Chiropractic practice.
 If an underpayment is detected then the claim can be sent to your billing team for follow-up with that insurance company.
 Let them get to the bottom of it for you.
 Watch the webinar immediately right on this page.

 Jason: Welcome to those who are just joining, we are going to start in just a moment here.
 Waiting just for a few more people to jump from the web section to the audio section and then we’ll get today’s webinar started.
 Thanks for joining us.
 You’ll notice that you’re all muted and we ask that you check your questions in so that we can answer them as the webinar goes on.
 We’re going to start, we’re going to spend about 10 to 15 minutes on our topic today which is Collections, very specific to Collections, the Payer Allowed feature in our system, and we’ll talk about why it’s important and then we’ll open this up to any type of question that you might have after that.
 So, I’m looking forward and we’ll give you…actually it’s 2:05 now, Jessica.
 Let’s get started.
 So, my name is Jason Barnes, chief operations officer here and this is starting to sound like a broken record, isn’t it?